Skip to contents

 where DBD is the dry bulk density, OCp the organic carbon content in percentage and h the thickness of the sample (maximum depth of the sample - minimum depth of the sample).

-It is common to only analyzed selected samples of a core to reduce workload and analytic costs.
+It is common to analyze only selected samples of a core to reduce workload and analytic costs.
 Therefore, it is necessary to estimate the organic carbon mass in the spaces between samples to estimate the accumulated organic carbon mass.
-The function estimate_h() distributed these empty spaces between the adjacent samples.
-This allow to account for, both, different sample thickness and different spacing between samples.
-Later the organic carbon mass of that sample will be estimated following equation 1 with the corrected sample thickness.
+The function estimate_h() distributes these empty spaces between the adjacent samples.
+This allows to account for both different sample thickness and different spacing between samples.
+Then, the organic carbon mass of that sample will be estimated following equation 1 with the corrected sample thickness.

 Distribution of empty spaces between samples by estimate_h() function